wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can I Access Wyoming Sealed Criminal Court Records?

 A court must issue an order to seal documents.
 Where a person is denied access to court records, the court’s clerk should be contacted for the order sealing the documents.
 If such an order exists, a motion to intervene in the case to challenge the court’s decision may be taken.
-Asides this, sealed criminal court records of the State of Wyoming cannot be accessed.
+Aside from this, sealed criminal court records of the State of Wyoming cannot be accessed.

 Are Wyoming Juvenile Criminal Court Records Open to the Public?